Shishukumar74/The-Spark-Foundation/README.md

 # The-Spark-Foundation
-This repository contains all project that given by spark foundation during internship.
+This repository contain all projects that given by spark foundation during internship.